mosharraf-hossain/team_riders/README.md

 We carry out our project in the manner described below:

 In our project, we keep all the JSON files inside the folder `training_files` and `predicting_files`.
+We have used JSON format over other formats like CSV or XML because it can handle complex and large amounts of data.

 We use (jsonfileread) to read the json files from the folders.

 ````
 public JsonFolderReader(string folderPath)